AppSecure-nrw/security-belts/test-of-container-images-regarding-known-vulnerabilities.md

 # Test of Container Images Regarding Known Vulnerabilities
 Perform tests for your container images regarding known vulnerabilities.
 Note, that this can result in many found vulnerabilities.
 Check, whether they are fixed with the next build of the container image.
-See related Belt Activity: Container Max Lifetime.
+See related Belt Activity: Container Update Enforcement.

 ## Benefits
 - Vulnerable Containers are found and can be fixed.